krateng/maloja/README.md

 		maloja restart
 		maloja start
 		maloja update

-	The `update` command will always fetch the latest version, while packages are only offered for release versions.

 3) Various folders have `.info` files with more information on how to use their associated features.